ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 |                             |                                |
 ~~~
 {: #manager-fig title="Third-Party Management.
 Valid requests are proxied by the
-Transparency Log to the Manager.
+transparency log to the Manager.
 Rejected requests are blocked." }

 # Combining Logs